sasadjolic/dom-terminal/README.md

 * `modern`
 * `white`

-`interlaced` theme is the default.
-If you're nostalgic about the old-school CRT monitors then this theme is for you.
+`modern` theme is the default

 `modern` is a clean modern theme that's white on black, while the `white` theme is black on white.

+If you're nostalgic about the old-school CRT monitors then the `interlaced` theme is for you.

 Set the theme in options: